Kyiv International Film Festival "Molodist"

-General
+Overview

 This is the only Film Festival in Ukraine, which is accredited by FIAPF (since 1993).
 It belongs to the list of 26 specialized international competitive festivals.

 Another festival visit about 200 guests.
 The geography of competitive works belongs to the countries of almost all continents.
 The organizers invite participants in the competition, members of the jury, star actors and directors.
 Many of them conduct master classes and represent their films by viewers.

 The main task of the festival is to promote the development of young professional cinema.
 The competition program of the festival annually presents in Ukraine the works of talented young people from all continents selected at dozens of national and international film reviews.

-On the “youth” there were debuts today recognized European stages: Fred Kelemen, Tom Tykwer, Danny Boyle, Francois Ozon, Andras Monari, Ildico End, Hera Popelayar, Sergey Maslavyschikova, Oleksiy Balabanov, Denisa Eugene, and others.
+On the "youth" there were debuts today recognized European stages: Fred Kelemen, Tom Tykwer, Danny Boyle, Francois Ozon, Andras Monari, Ildico End, Hera Popelayar, Sergey Maslavyschikova, Oleksiy Balabanov, Denisa Eugene, and others.
 The participants of the “youth” later noted the “gold palm branch” (Bruno Dumon) and Oscar (Alain Berliner).

 The main sections are student, the first short (feature, animated, documentary) and the first full-length feature film.

 The traditional festival center at the moment is the Kyiv Cinema Cultural Center, and festival screenings also take place in 3-5 other cinemas, such as Zhovten, Kinopanorama, Kyivska Rus, and Kinopalats.

-At the 73rd Berlin Film Festival in 2023, festival organizers Andriy Khalpakhchi and Bohdan Zhuk were presented with a special Teddy Award to honour their support of LGBTQ-themed cinema, through the 2001 creation of the Sunny Bunny Award for LGBTQ-themed films at Molodist and the January 2023 launch of a standalone Sunny Bunny film festival.
+At the 73rd Berlin International Film Festival in 2023, festival organizers Andriy Khalpakhchi and Bohdan Zhuk were presented with a special Teddy Award to honour their support of LGBTQ-themed cinema, through the 2001 creation of the Sunny Bunny Award for LGBTQ-themed films at Molodist and the January 2023 launch of a standalone Sunny Bunny film festival.